axibase/atsd-use-cases/chart-of-the-day/cdc-top25/README.md

 # 500 Cities: Local Data for Better Health

-Learning about your favorite city's local health has never been easier.
-With help from data stored in the [Axibase Data Catalog](https://axibase.com/datasets/socrata/6vp6-wxuq.html) released by [The Centers for Disease Control and Prevention](https://www.cdc.gov/) (CDC) plus visualization and querying tools in ATSD, spotting your city's place in the rankings is not just for your health, but vital to informing your company's next health-related venture or enhancing your staff's already existing knowledge of such valuable public data.
+Learning about the local health of your favorite city has never been easier.
+With help from data stored in the [Axibase Data Catalog](https://axibase.com/datasets/socrata/6vp6-wxuq.html) released by [The Centers for Disease Control and Prevention](https://www.cdc.gov/) (CDC) plus visualization and querying tools in ATSD, spotting your city's place in the rankings is not just for your health, but vital to informing your company's next health-related venture or enhancing the already existing knowledge of your staff with such valuable public data.

 The [500 Cities Project](https://www.cdc.gov/500cities/index.htm) uses self-reporting and census-style data-gathering methodology to engage in the country-wide conversation about public health using small-area samples from the 500 largest cities in the nation.
-That means cities like Los Angeles and New York are broken up into smaller segments to give a better picture of any given location's public health indicators.
+That means cities like Los Angeles and New York are broken up into smaller segments to give a better picture of the public health indicators of any given location.
 The information is then presented in a straightforward and easy to understand format that simply shows the percent of respondents who answered in the affirmative to a particular question, creating simple solutions for sometimes complex data problems.

 So which US city really is the healthiest?
-Well if you ask them, almost 20% of Youngstown, Ohio residents responded positively when asked in they were in good health.
+Well if you ask them, almost 20% of Youngstown, Ohio residents responded positively when asked in they are in good health.

 ![](./images/CDC1.png)